pygamma-mrs/gamma.io/docs/developer/PyGammaHowToSetUpCentOs.md

 ## Installation in VirtualBox

-I downloaded the CentOS7 ISO 'CentOS-7-x86_64-DVD-1908.iso' and created a new VirtualBox VM.
+- I downloaded the CentOS7 ISO 'CentOS-7-x86_64-DVD-1908.iso' and created a new VirtualBox VM.

+- In VirtualBox
-In VirtualBox, File->NewMachine.
+  - File->NewMachine.
 Enter a name, select Red Hat and 64bit.
-Next, give it >= 4Gb RAM.
-Next, create a VDI format hard drive.
-Next, make it dynamically mounted.
-Next, set max hard drive to 500GB.
-Hit Create.
+  - Next, give it >= 4Gb RAM.
+  - Next, create a VDI format hard drive.
+  - Next, make it dynamically mounted.
+  - Next, set max hard drive to 500GB.
+  - Hit Create.

-Select that VM from the list.
-Open settings.
+- Select that VM from the list.
+  - Open settings.
 Under Storage, click on empty CDRom.
-Mount the CentOS7 ISO image to the CD.
-Under Display, set the video memory a bit larger (64Mb), make sure Graphics Controller is VMSVGA (for bigger screen?).
+  - Mount the CentOS7 ISO image to the CD.
+  - Under Display, set the video memory a bit larger (64Mb), make sure Graphics Controller is VMSVGA (for bigger screen?).

-Boot the machine.
+- Boot the machine.
 On first screen, select 'Install CentOS7'.
 Eventually, the installer wizard will fill the screen.

+- **Installation wizard**
+  - Select English.
-Installation wizard.
-Select English.
-Next screen is Installation Summary.
-Set Date and Time if needed.
+  - Next screen is Installation Summary.
+    - Set Date and Time if needed.
+    - Click 'Software Selection'.

-Click Software Selection.
-Make Base Environment 'GNOME Desktop'.
-For Add-Ons:  'Development tools' and 'SysAdmin' and 'GNOME Applications'.
+      - Make 'Base Environment' 'GNOME Desktop'.
+      - For 'Add-Ons':  'Development tools', 'SysAdmin' and 'GNOME Applications'.
+      - Click Done.
+  - 'Installation Destination' had the orange warning icon, so required some setup
+    - Click on it and then on Done because the defaults were fine.
+  - Click on Begin Installation.

+- The install moved on to the **Create User** page.
+  - Set up a root passwd.
 Click Done.

-Installer wizard also wanted me to set up Installation Destination (it had the orange warning icon) so I clicked on it and then on Done because the defaults were fine.

-I then clicked on Begin Installation.

-The install moved on to the Create User page.
-Set up a root passwd.
-Click Done.
-Set up user name and passwd.
-Save these somewhere safe.
-I made bsoher administrator just for kicks, also it seems to allow me sudo rights after I logged in.
-Clicked on Done.
+  - Set up user name and passwd.
+    - Save these somewhere safe.
+    - I made bsoher administrator as it allows me sudo rights after I log in.
+    - Clicked on Done.

-The install 'thought' for a while (5-10 min) installing ~1500 packages and then about 'Performing post-installation setup tasks'.
-It finally said 'Complete' and offered a 'Reboot' button.
-I hit the Reboot button.
+- The install 'thought' for a while (5-10 min) installing ~1500 packages and then about 'Performing post-installation setup tasks'.

+- It finally said 'Complete' and offered a 'Reboot' button.

+- Hit the Reboot button.

 ## First Reboot

-Ended up in another wizard - Initial Setup
+- Ended up in another wizard - Initial Setup

-Clicked on Licesnse Information.
-Accepted the license, clicked Done.
+- Click on License Information.
+Accept the license, click Done.

-Click FInish Configureation, and it rebooted.
+- Click Finish Configuration, and it reboots

 ## First Login

+On reboot, the user you created (bsoher for me) is available for login.
-It offered to log me (Brian Soher - user created during install) in.
-There were a few GUI setup bits.
-Then a Getting Started ran.
+ - There were a few GUI setup bits.
+ - Then a Getting Started ran.
 I closed it.

 Ran a Terminal.
+Typed `>gcc -v`  and  `>swig -version`.
-Typed >gcc -v  and  >swig -version.
-I found that gcc and gcc-c++ were already installed (v 4.8.5), swig was installed but way earlier version (v 2.0.10).
-I used NAT to attach the network, but had to enable wired network in the Power drop menu (top right).
+- Found that gcc and gcc-c++ were already installed (v 4.8.5)
+- swig was installed but way earlier version (v 2.0.10)

+Had to enable wired network in the Power drop menu (top right)

-On the first reboot after installation was complete, CentOS will update itself with the latest patches.
+Next few steps recommended from: https://itekblog.com/centos-7-virtualbox-guest-additions-installation-centos-minimal/

+Update the OS and kernel, (could be 1000+ packages to update).
+And the kernel update may not be needed after the general OS update:

+`>su root (enter passwd)`
+`>yum update `
+`>reboot`

+Log back in, switch to root:

+`>yum update kernel`      (may be done already by previous step) `>reboot`

+Log back in, switch to root:

+`>yum install kernel-devel`

 Next, you'll want to install VirtualBox guest additions to make the guest OS easier to use.
-In order to do that, you first have to add yourself to the `sudoers` file.
+In order to do that, you first have to add yourself to the `sudoers` file (if you aren't already there as part of the OS install).

 ## (deprecated) Adding Yourself to sudoers